Explore

 • If this product feature were available today, would you use it?
 Why or why not?

-• What did you find confusing or challenging about using this new feature?
+• What did you find confusing or difficult to use?

 • What task did you spend the most time doing with the new feature?